OliveriousGithub/Pinnable/README.md

 View and download the GitHub Repository (Windows Build Executable) - OliveriousGithub/Pinnable: Collect marbles falling through lines of moving pins, rack up points and avoid the red!

 Play from the browser via Itch.io - https://oliveriousgames.itch.io/pinnable

+Source code (main unity files) version 2022.3.10f1 a.o v0.2.2-beta - https://drive.google.com/file/d/1jQejgr3IvXVX_hCvFwTxIqnULgTXbccS/view?usp=sharing

+I likely will not return to this repository, if I do then it probably to submit as a college assignment :p